Battle of Sedan (1940): Allied bombing

 In the central sector, at Gaulier, the Germans began moving 3.7 cm Pak 36 light infantry field artillery across the Meuse to provide support to infantry across the river.
 By 01:00 on 14 May, a pontoon bridge had been erected over which Sd.Kfz.
 222, Sd.Kfz.
 232 and Sd.Kfz.
-264 armoured cars began to dismount in the bridgeheads.
+264 armoured cars began to drive to the bridgeheads.
 French reports spoke of German tanks crossing the bridges.
-Such reports were in error, as the first Panzers only crossed at 07:20 on 14 May.
-Prior to this, masses of lorries, armoured cars and other traffic had passed through, but not tanks.
+Such reports were in error, as the first panzers only crossed at 07:20 on 14 May.
+Prior to this, masses of lorries, armoured cars and other traffic had crossed, but not tanks.

-The capture of Sedan and the expansion of the bridgeheads alarmed the French who called for a total effort against the bridgeheads at Sedan, to isolate the three Panzer Divisions.
-General Gaston-Henri Billotte, commander of the First French Army Group, whose right flank pivoted on Sedan, urged that the bridges across the Meuse be destroyed by air attack, convinced that "over them will pass either victory or defeat!".
-General Marcel Têtu, commander of the Allied Tactical Air Forces ordered: "Concentrate everything on Sedan.
+The capture of Sedan and the expansion of the bridgeheads alarmed the French, who called for a total effort against the bridgeheads at Sedan, to isolate the three panzer divisions.
+General Gaston-Henri Billotte, commander of the First French Army Group, whose right flank pivoted on Sedan, urged that the bridges across the Meuse be destroyed by air attack, convinced that "over them will pass either victory or defeat!"
+General Marcel Têtu, commander of the Allied Tactical Air Forces ordered, "Concentrate everything on Sedan.
 Priority between Sedan and Houx is at 1,000,000 to 1".

-No. 103 Squadron and No. 150 Squadron RAF of the RAF Advanced Air Striking Force (AASF) flew 10 sorties against the targets in the early morning.
-In the process they suffered only one loss in a forced landing.
-Between 15:00–16:00, 71 RAF bombers took off escorted by Allied fighters.
-The impressive escort was offset by the presence of German fighter units that outnumbered the Allied escort fighters by 3:1.
+No. 103 Squadron and No. 150 Squadron RAF of the RAF Advanced Air Striking Force (AASF) flew 10 sorties against the targets in the early morning, suffering only one loss in a forced landing.
+Between 15:00–16:00, 71 RAF bombers took off, escorted by Allied fighters.
+However, German fighters outnumbered the Allied escort fighters by 3:1.
 No. 71 Wing RAF lost 10 Fairey Battles and five Bristol Blenheims.
 No. 75 Wing RAF lost 14–18 Battles and No. 76 Wing RAF lost 11 Battles.
-Out of 71 bombers dispatched, 40–44 bombers were lost, meaning a loss rate of 56–62 percent.
-The AASF lost a further five Hawker Hurricanes.
+Out of 71 bombers dispatched, 40–44 bombers were lost, a loss rate of 56–62 percent.
+The AASF also lost five Hawker Hurricanes.
 The AASF flew 81 sorties and lost 52 percent of its strength.
 No 2 Group RAF also contributed with 28 sorties.
 The bombing results were poor, with three bridges damaged and one possibly destroyed.